informatics-isi-edu/deriva-docs/docs-src/user-guide/search-page.md

 ## Using the filtering sidebar

-The filtering sidebar is a configurable set of "filters".
+The filtering sidebar is a configurable set of "filters" or "facets".
 In this example, Species and Stage (ie, anatomical age stage).
 Within each filter is a set of attributes that are represented in the data (ie, the Stage filter includes the attributes TS17, TS20, TS28, etc. - which represent Theiler stages).

 ### Selecting filters